stonega/expo-selectable-text/README.md

 Currently, it only works on Android, as similar functionality can be achieved on iOS by using a TextInput with onSelectionChange and onTouchEnd.

-Creating an iOS implementation using SwiftUI is part of my future plans.
+Creating an iOS implementation using Swift is part of my future plans.

 # Installating the library